yonatan-levin/AutoReader/README.md

 - Option to play audio without saving files to disk
 - Cross-platform audio playback support (Windows, macOS, Linux)
 - Efficient handling of long texts by processing in segments
+- **NEW: Folder-based workflow** for batch processing of multiple files

 ## Installation